Jonathan Goforth: Biography

 Goforth grew up on an Oxford County, Ontario, farm, the seventh of eleven children.
 As a young man he taught school in Thamesford, Ontario.
 Hearing fellow Oxford County native George Leslie Mackay, Presbyterian missionary to Taiwan, speak, he sensed a call from God to go to China.
-He attended the University of Toronto, and Knox College, where he graduated in 1887, and was awarded the Doctor of Divinity in 1915.
+He attended Knox College at the University of Toronto, where he graduated in 1887, and was awarded the Doctor of Divinity in 1915.
 During his training, Goforth met Rosalind Bell-Smith at the Toronto Union Mission.
 Born in London, England, she had grown up in Montreal, Quebec, Canada.
 They married in 1887, in his final year at Knox, and eventually had eleven children, six of whom survived childhood.

 After initially subjecting him to teasing and even hazing, Goforth's classmates came to support him greatly in his quest to become an overseas missionary.
 Goforth had also read Hudson Taylor's China's Spiritual Need and Claims, a book that so excited him that he ordered many copies and mailed them to many pastors that he knew in order to promote missionary work in China.

 The Goforths were sent to pioneer the North Henan mission in 1888.
 Their work was difficult and they lost five of their eleven children to sickness.

 In 1900, the Goforths had to flee for many miles across China during the Boxer Rebellion.
 Jonathan was attacked and injured with a sword, but they both survived and escaped to the safety of one of the "Treaty Ports".